lisa-lumos/git/03-git-deep-dive/02-git-basics.md

 To commit, run `git commit -m "my test commit"`.
 Every time you perform a commit, you're recording a snapshot of your project that you can revert to, or compare to later.

+To remove a file from git tracking and from the disk, run `git rm my_file.txt`.
+To remove a file from git tracking but keep it in the disk, run `git rm --cached my_file.txt`.

+To rename a file, run `git mv file_from file_to`.

 ## 2.3 Viewing the Commit History